Sam | Edited by Johanna

 This means that if you're claiming tax-free childcare, you cannot also make a claim for universal credit (or tax credits), even for the non-childcare elements.
 You can, however, switch between the schemes if one has more of a benefit to your cirumstances.

 Childcare vouchers are a different kettle of fish.
 You can claim both childcare vouchers AND tax credits or universal credit.
-The consideration you must make is that you can only get childcare help through universal credit (or tax credits) for your actual childcare costs, meaning you must deduct the value of your vouchers from these when making your universal credit (or tax credits) claim.
+You must consider that you can only get childcare help through universal credit (or tax credits) for your actual childcare costs, which means you must deduct the value of your vouchers when making your universal credit (or tax credits) claim.

 The Low Income Tax Reform Group offers more guidance on how this could work for you.